 1069 Gold Coast Highway, Palm Beach; (07) 5659 2282

 Hmm… what to order?
 Steak, steak or the other steak?
-To be fair, there are other choices, including seafood share plates and market fish, but with four cuts of beef on offer, it’s clear what this restaurant does best.
-Fun fact: owner Adam Haralampou is also the brains behind nearby Justin Lane Establishment, which serves some of the best pizzas in the state, and Mr Bengel (page 82) in Palm Beach.
+To be fair, there are other choices, including seafood share plates and market fish, but with four cuts of beef on offer, plus four extra "signature cuts" featuring additions such as miso glaze, it’s clear what this restaurant does best.

 1744 Gold Coast Highway, Burleigh Heads; (07) 5535 2699

 Views from the Gold Coast’s surf clubs are hard to beat and Rainbow Bay has arguably the best.
-Happily, the kitchen is also a winner, specialising in pub classics.
-Kids’ meals come in under a tenner and there are $10 midweek dinner specials for grown-ups.
+Happily, the kitchen is also a winner, specialising in pub classics and kids’ meals come in under a tenner.

 2 Snapper Rocks Road, Coolangatta; (07) 5536 6390